weicz/test/README.md

   For example, the available qat instance number should be 2x than Nginx worker process number.

-For example:

-In Nginx configuration file (`nginx.conf`), worker process number is configured as
+For example, in Nginx configuration file (`nginx.conf`) worker process number is configured as

     ```bash
     worker_processes 16;